Building upon firm foundations as young people transition to secondary education.

 Personal and Academic Development

-PaDs operates for 20 minutes each day [students are divided in to groups comprising 7 and 8; 9 and 10; with Year 11 working together with a tailored curriculum that will prepare them for the exams for a life beyond GA.
+PaDs operates for 20 minutes each day [students are divided in to groups comprising 7 and 8; 9 and 10; with Year 11 working together with a tailored curriculum that will prepare them for the exams for a life beyond Gateway.
 Students will have the opportunity to lead and contribute to discussions and debates to develop informed opinions regarding a wide range of important issues.
-Whilst there is not a session entitled British Values the GA ensures that these and the core values of the GLC are woven through all activities.
+Whilst there is not a session entitled British Values, the Gateway Academy ensures that these and the core values of the GLC are woven through all activities.
 There is an annual schedule of activities and foci which are centered on termly themes as follows:

 - Autumn: Relationships